tonY1883/misc-utils/Readme.md

 Put this inside the `Start` folder and let the game begins!

-#### `SkeletonHTML.htm`
-A basic, skeleton `HTML` file that contains nothing but a bunch of basic tags. no need to create a new one from scratch any more, just fill in the respective tags if you ever have the needs to create a new `.htm` file.

 #### `Win10LegacyWallpaperChooser.cmd`
 A script that opens the old, *Window 7* style wallpaper settings screen on *Windows 10*.
 It was never removed, just hidden.

 Good if you missed the *Wallpaper Slideshow* feature.

 #### `zip_test.sh`
-A script that test the integrity of all the zip files inside the current folder*(And sub-folders)*
+~~A script that test the integrity of all the zip files inside the current folder*(And sub-folders)*~~ Removed, see my other repo, [Archivist](https://github.com/tonY1883/archivist).

 #### `archive.sh`
-A script that zips every folder inside the current folder into an individual zip file.
-Good for packaging something you already organized.
+~~A script that zips every folder inside the current folder into an individual zip file.
+Good for packaging something you already organized.~~

+Removed, see my other repo, [Archivist](https://github.com/tonY1883/archivist).

+### Templates

+#### `SkeletonHTML.htm`
+A basic, skeleton `HTML` file that contains nothing but a bunch of basic tags. no need to create a new one from scratch any more, just fill in the respective tags if you ever have the needs to create a new `.htm` file.

 ## License